civetweb/civetweb/docs/Embedding.md

   - Use contructor options to select the port and document root among other things.
   - Use constructor callbacks to add your own hooks.

-LUA Support
+Lua Support
 ------

-LUA is a server side include functionality.
-Files ending in .la will be processed with LUA.
+Lua is a server side include functionality.
+Files ending in .la will be processed with Lua.

 ##### Add the following CFLAGS